-Please go through the following list to set up your account for use with DM536:
+Please go through the following list to set up your account for use with DM536/DM550 Part 1:

 - 1. Log into a terminal room machine using your IMADA account.
 If you did not receive an account yet, please contact Per Jansen or Peter Schneider-Kamp as soon as possible. - 2.
 Change your password, by going to Applications -> Accessories -> Terminal: This starts a terminal prompt, where you can interact with Linux (and later with Python).
 Write passwdch and follow the instructions to select a new password.
 Your password should have at least 8 characters and include lower-case letters, upper-case letters, and digits. - 3.
-Create a folder DM536 for the course:
+Create a folder IntroProg for the course in your home folder:

-mkdir ~/DM536/
+mkdir ~/IntroProg/

-You can change into the folder by using cd DM536 from your home directory.
+You can change into the folder by using cd IntroProg from your home directory.
 If you are unsure whether you are in your home directory, just type pwd to find out where you are and cd to change to your home directory.
 It might be useful to create some subfolders for individual weeks, projects etc.